PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 The reporting bridge is compiled into a single Windows executable that is run from a command prompt.
 It can be used in batch jobs, or embedded inside of any test execution framework.
 When executed, the application will return an XML string with the status of the operation, entity IDs, and any errors.

 The full code of the project is provided here along with a full suite of unit tests.
-The unit command line unit tests are especially helpful to understand how individual commands are assembled.
+The command line unit tests are especially helpful to understand how individual commands are assembled.

 ## Requirements ##
 - HPE ALM/Quality Center 11+
+- Microsoft .NET Framework 4.5.2 or higher
 - Machine executing the command line must have either the HPE ALM Client Components registered (by following **Tools** > **HP ALM Client Registration** > **Register HP ALM** links from the spash screen) or by installing the HP ALM Connectivity Tool (by following **Tools** > **HP ALM  Connectivity** > **Download HP ALM Connectivity** from the splash screen)
 - Must have permission to perform the operation in the ALM project